Constitutional carry: Idaho

-As of July 1, 2020, HB 516 extended the law to be applicable to all U.S. citizens and active military members.
-Prior permitless carry (SB 1389) was limited to Idaho residents and active military members from July 1, 2016, to July 1, 2020.
-The minimum age was lowered from 21 to 18 on July 1, 2019, while within city limits (minimum age was already 18 outside city limits) and allows for any weapon, not just handguns.
-Before July 1, 2016, permitless concealed carry was allowed only outside city limits with only permitless open carry being legal statewide.
-Now both open and concealed carry without a permit is allowed for residents and nonresidents 18+ statewide.
+On March 28, 2016, Idaho Governor Butch Otter signed Senate Bill 1389 into law (effective July 1, 2016).
+This legislation created an exception for Idaho residents and non-resident active U.S. military members 21+ to carry concealed weapons within city limits without a concealed weapons license as long as they were eligible for such license.
+Concealed carry outside of city limits was already legal for those eligible for a weapons license 18+ along with open carry within city limits.
+Concealed carry and open carry are both legal without a permit statewide.

+On April 2, 2019, Idaho Governor Bradley Little signed House Bill 206 into law (effective July 1, 2019) lowering the exception age to carry concealed weapons within city limits from 21 to 18.

+On March 26, 2020, Idaho Governor Bradley Little signed House Bill 516 into law (effective July 1,2020) which expanded the exception to carry concealed weapons to any U.S. citizen or non-citizen active U.S. military members.

 Indiana

 On March 21, 2022, Indiana Governor Eric Holcomb signed HEA 1296 into law (effective July 1, 2022), making Indiana the 24th state to institute constitutional carry.
-HEA 1296 legalizes both open and concealed carry without a permit for residents and non-residents 18+.
+HEA 1296 legalized both open and concealed carry without a permit for residents and non-residents 18+.

 Iowa

-On November 8, 2022, Iowa adopted Constitutional Amendment 1, The Right to Keep and Bear Arms, including the requirement of "strict scrutiny for any alleged violations of the right brought before a court".
-The margin was 65.2% "Yes" to 34.8% "No".

-On March 17, 2021, the Iowa House of Representatives passed HF 756, 60–37.
-The Iowa Senate passed the bill on March 22, 2021, 31–17.
-Among other provisions, it removes the requirement for a permit to carry a firearm concealed or to carry a firearm openly within city limits, as previously one was allowed to carry openly without a permit outside of city limits.
-This extends both permitless open and concealed carry statewide for residents and non-residents.
-Governor Kim Reynolds signed the bill on April 2, 2021, and it took effect on July 1, 2021.
+On April 2, 2021, Iowa Governor Kim Reynolds signed HF 756, 60–37 into law (effective July 1, 2021).
+Along with removing the requirement to obtain a carry permit for both residents and non-residents, this legislation also removed the requirement for a permit to carry a firearm openly within city limits, as previously one was allowed to carry openly without a permit outside of city limits.
+Allowing both open and concealed carry without a permit statewide.

 Kansas

 SB45 was introduced in the Kansas Senate in early 2015.
 The bill initially passed the Senate 31–7 on February 26.
 The bill was sent to the House, amended, and passed 85–39 on March 25.
-The Senate then concurred, passing the amended bill 31-8 (also on March 25).
+The Senate then concurred, passing the amended bill 31–8 (also on March 25).
 On April 2, the bill was signed by Governor Sam Brownback (effective July 1, 2015), establishing constitutional carry in Kansas.
 Can carry concealed at 21 years old or older and open carry at 18 years or older without a permit for both residents and nonresidents.
 Non-residents 18 to 20 may carry concealed but are still required to hold a valid concealed carry permit.

 Kansas issues licenses to carry concealed handguns on a shall-issue basis.
 As of April 2015, over 87,000 current permits are issued.
 Kansas will continue to issue permits so that Kansas residents may carry in other states that accept Kansas concealed carry permits.